-Patent Licensing Strategies After MedimmuneBy: Michael J. Cavaretta & Howard G. Zaharoff
+Patent Licensing Strategies After MedimmuneBy: Michael J. Cavaretta and Howard G. Zaharoff

 May 26, 2008